-This case study is about the hackathon winning project I participated.
-This particular hackathon was organised by General Assembly and was in partnership with the City of Melbourne, inviting us to design a solution for increasing problem of congestion, both vehicular and pedestrian in Melbourne CBD.
+This case study is about the hackathon winning project I participated in.
+This particular hackathon was organised by General Assembly and was in partnership with the City of Melbourne, inviting us to design a solution for the increasing problem of congestion, both vehicular and pedestrian in Melbourne CBD.

 Thank You Melbourne is an app that rewards the Melbourne commuters with ‘coins’ when they walk, cycle and take public transport.
 The coins can be redeemed for local pleasures and funding local community projects that make Melbourne the most liveable city in the world.